jsa-aerial/hanami/README.md

 ## API

 As noted, there isn't much of a functional/procedural API and no objects or protocols (classes/interfaces) are involved.
 There are three primary functions.
 One on the server side, one on the browser/client side and one common to both.
-There are hanful of other ancillary functions common to both sides involving the abiltiy to change default substitution map.
+There are handful of other ancillary functions common to both sides involving the abiltiy to change default substitution map.

 ### Primary